hksdatascience/bootcamp/week2/Loops.md

 }
 ```

-* More Complicated Example: Say you are running a K Nearest Neighbors Regression model but you don't really know what to choose as a k value (*KNN divides data into "k" number of groups and then predicts on this number, but it is hard to know what value of k is best)
+* More Complicated Example: Say you are running a K Nearest Neighbors (KNN) Regression model but you don't really know what to choose as a k value
+      * KNN Explanation: KNN divides data into "k" number of groups and then predicts on this number, but it is hard to know what value of k is best)

 * To solve this, you might want to run every value of k betweeen 1 and 30, but you don't want to manually write that code 30 times.
 Here a for loop would be perfect.